 Increased Commercial Drone Use Raises Privacy and Safety Concerns

-Posted by PKSD Law Firm on Sep 09, 2020 in Personal Injury News
+Posted by PKSD Law Firm on September 9, 2020 in Personal Injury

 Drone technology, which was previously used with balloons, torpedoes and aerial targets, has been around since the mid-1800s.
 More recent technology was solely used by the military until 2006.
 The first commercial permits for drones were issued by the Federal Aviation Administration (FAA) to aid search efforts for survivors during natural disasters.